Apparent counter-rotation in the torus of NGC 1068: influence of an asymmetric wind: Model

 where $\phi$ is the azimutal angle and $\gamma$ is the polar angle between the symmetry axis of the torus ($z$) and the wind axis.
 The unit vector along the direction to the cloud is:

 where $r=\sqrt{x^2 +y^2 +z^2}$.
 So, we have:

-Under the influence of both the gravitational force of SMBH and the wind force, the acceleration of a cloud is found by solving the equation of motion.
-In dimensionless units ($G=1$, $M_\text{smbh}=1$):
+Under the influence of both the gravitational force of SMBH and the wind force, the acceleration of $i$-th cloud is found by solving the equation of motion.
+In dimensionless units ($G=1$, $M_\text{smbh}=1$, $R_\text{torus}=1$):

-Here, we consider that the mutual gravitational forces exerted among clouds in the torus throat are negligibly small compared to the forces by SMBH and wind.
-As initial conditions for eq.~(\ref{eqw11}) we use the equilibrium state of the self-gravitating torus that is the result of our N-body simulations (Fig.~\ref{fig:arrows-field}).
+where ${\bf r}_i$ is the dimensionless radius-vector of a cloud in torus throat.
+As initial condition we use the values of ${\bf r}_i$ and the correspondent velocities obtained by $N$-body simulation together with ray-tracing procedure (Fig.\ref{fig:AllClouds3D}, yellow).
+This approach suggests that on considered stage the mutual gravitational forces exerted among clouds in the torus throat are negligibly small compared to the forces by SMBH and wind.

 We solve eq.~(\ref{eqw11}) to find coordinates and velocities that the clouds in the torus throat get under the influence of wind.
-We apply the wind force during a time interval $\bigtriangleup t$ that is short enough to allow the clouds to stay in the torus throat.
-Finally, we transform the dimensionless coordinates and velocities to the dimensional ones for the following parameters: SMBH mass $M_\text{smbh} = 5\times 10^6 M_\odot$ and torus mean radius $R_\text{torus} = 3.5$~pc.
+We apply the wind force during a time interval of $\bigtriangleup t$=0.05 unit orbital period that is short enough to allow the clouds to stay in the torus throat.
+Finally, we transform the dimensionless coordinates and velocities to the dimensional ones for the SMBH mass and torus mean radius chosen above.

-Fig.~\ref{fig:hollownwind3D} demonstrates structure and velocity distribution of the clouds in the torus throat after their acceleration by the wind, where the wind parameters are the polar angle $\gamma$ and the azimuthal angle $\phi$.
+Fig.~\ref{fig:hollownwind3D} demonstrates structure and velocity distribution of the clouds in the torus throat after their acceleration by the asymmetrical wind, where the wind parameters are the polar angle $\gamma$ and the azimuthal angle $\phi$.
 Here, the $y$ axis is the direction to the observer.
 We can see that the velocity distribution is asymmetrical along $z$ axis for $\phi = 0$ (Fig.~\ref{fig:hollownwind3D} {\it top}) and is symmetrical for $\phi = 90^\circ$ (Fig.~\ref{fig:hollownwind3D} {\it bottom}).
 The velocity distribution becomes asymmetric when the projection of the wind axis on the picture plane ($xz$ here) does not coincide with the symmetry axis of the torus.
 The asymmetry in 3D velocity distribution should influence the resulting velocity maps that we consider in the next Section.